 What is a Private Cloud?

-A private cloud is a cloud service model that provides a computing environment exclusively for an organization.
+A private cloud is a type of cloud service model offering a computer environment just for a given company.
 This model can be managed internally in company data centres or hosted externally by a service provider.
 Regardless of location, access to resources is strictly limited to the organization, ensuring higher security and control.

 The main characteristics of private clouds